Search results

 Syria: A people ignored, a land destroyed

 … opposition groups are operating.
-We visited health facilities where the injured and sick … bakeries where every ounce of flour was being carefully used.
-We saw how close to the edge … or her life and embark on a journey full of danger and the unknown.
-But if people cannot …
+We visited health facilities where the injured and sick … mothers do not have access to basic health care; where the withholding of water supplies … or her life and embark on a journey full of danger and the unknown.
+But if people cannot be …

 Law and policy topic